hyhieu/hyhieu.github.io/blog/a_difficult_week.md

 very upset.

 But for some reasons that I could only describe as a miracle, I did not snap.
-Throughout the week, not once did I got angry at my wife or my son (I have an anger management problem under stress).
+Throughout the week, not once did I get angry at my wife or my son (I have an anger management problem under stress).
 I did feel sad; I did feel tired; at times I was not fully present wherever I was; but did not, for once, let anger take the better part of me.
 When I had some seconds for emotions to rush into